Azure-Samples/modern-data-warehouse-dataops/e2e_samples/temperature_events/README.md

 The following summarizes key learnings and best practices demonstrated by this sample solution:

-### 1. Observability is a critical prerequisite, to achieving performance.
+### 1. Observability is a critical prerequisite, to achieving performance

 - A system that cannot be measured, cannot be tuned for performance.
 - A prerequisite for any system that prioritises performance, is a working observability system that can show key performance indicators.